SnehaVarshney11/JavaScript/README.md

 In Capturing - the outer most element's event is handled first and then inner.
 Example- If there is a &lt;p&gt; inside &lt;div&gt; then &lt;div&gt will click first then &lt;p&gt;

+## Event Delegation
+* It is a technique that handle the events efficiently.
+Instead of adding event listeners to individual child component, we can add just a single event listener to a parent component that manages all the child events.

+### How Event Delegation Works
+When an event is triggered on an element, it first runs the handlers on that element, then on its parent, and so on, up the DOM tree.
+This process is known as event bubbling.
+By using event delegation, you can take advantage of this bubbling behavior to handle events for multiple child elements through a single event listener on their common ancestor.

 ## Navigation
 * DOM navigation refers to the process of traversing and manipulating the structure of the DOM in HTML documents using JavaScript.
 * The DOM represents the hierarchical structure of HTML elements on a web page, where each element is a node in the tree-like structure.